-The Monday seminars are held in the GFI East Wing Auditorium at 11.15-12.00
+The Monday seminars are usually held in the GFI East Wing Auditorium at 11.15-12.00

 Monday 19th of September, Ed Gasson (Sheffield University, UK) will give a talk entitled: The Antarctic ice sheet during the Miocene and Pliocene.
 Seminar will start at 11:15 and will take place in the east wing auditorium.
 Ed is a guest of Petra and he will be here on Monday, Tuesday and Wednesday.
 If you would like to meet him, please contact email@example.com.
 Please find an abstract below.